 In January of 2011, Representative Bob Goodlatte introduced H.J.Res.
 1, which was referred to the House Committee on the Judiciary and then to the Subcommittee on the Constitution.
 On May 13, the subcommittee held one day of hearings on proposed amendments to the Constitution to control the federal budget deficit.
 On June 15, a full committee mark-up was held and the committee voted to report the bill with an amendment by a vote of 20-12.
 As reported by the committee, H.J.Res.
-1 includes provisions that would require a super majority to allow a budget with outlays in excess of receipts, to allow outlays to exceed 18% of the "economic output" of the United States regardless of whether the budget were balanced, to increase the debt limit, or to increase revenues.
+1 includes provisions that would require three-fifths of each chamber to agree to allow a budget with outlays in excess of receipts, or to agree to increase the debt limit.
+The measure also requires two-thirds of each chamber to agree to increases in revenue or to allow outlays to exceed 18% of the "economic output" of the United States regardless of whether the budget were balanced.